 The Chief Minister's Anzac Spirit Study Tour promotes the importance of Anzac Day, Australia's involvement in various conflicts since, and the importance of peacekeeping missions today.

-All costs for the study tour will be covered including travel, accommodation, insurance, meals, uniforms, visa expenses, and additional expenses for the duration of the seven to 10 day tour.
+All costs for the seven to 10-day tour will be covered including travel, accommodation, insurance, meals, uniforms and additional expenses.

 What the tour involves

-It will provide an exciting opportunity for three year 9 or 10 students, accompanied by one teacher chaperone and an Australian Defence Force chaperone to visit battlefields of significance to Australia and the Anzacs and participate in the 2017 Anzac Day commemorations.
+It will provide an exciting opportunity for 15 Year 9 or 10 students, accompanied by chaperones, to visit battlefields of significance to Australia and the Anzacs.